Featured Writer: J Hahn Doleman

 Reichhold’s statement rings true.
 Yet, we must also guard against falling into the formula trap.
 As anyone who has ever written a sonnet can appreciate, scribbling 14 lines in iambic pentameter does not automatically prompt comparisons to William Shakespeare or Elizabeth Barrett Browning.
 We cannot simply borrow an empty template and fill it, Mad Libs style, with the requisite parts of speech.
 When a literary work delights or dazzles us, our awareness of the organizational features become secondary, a palpable energy envelopes the syntax and the prosody––a kind of instinctive spirit dancing between the lines––and we sense the writer has lived the content, real or imagined.
 The piece, more plainly, has a soul.

-with an invisible brush
+the master paints with an invisible brush wind and fog

 As a relative newcomer to the world of haibun, I am still absorbing a great deal of work and commentary from writers who blazed the trail before me, and I have encountered many thoughtful remarks on the nature of haibun, informing my own notions about the genre.
 Basho, whom we usually credit with inventing haibun, or at least elevating it above plain journaling, described it as “prose in haikai spirit,” according to Haruo Shirane in his Traces of Dreams: Landscape, Cultural Memory, and the Poetry of Basho (Stanford University Press, 1998).
 But, what is this “haikai spirit” and how are we to instill it in our own work (if indeed we feel obliged to do so)?